RootTuxFangame/creationtux/README.md

-This file is an introduction to RootTux.
+This file is an introduction to CreationTux.

-# RootTux
+# CreationTux
-## Story
-Tux swims to Icy Island, but on the way, he gets a note that his friend, Penny, was kidnapped by "King Nolok"!

-Tux didn't know who this Nolok guy was, but he was mad at him for kidnapping Penny!
-Now, Tux needed to find Nolok, which wouldn't be easy...

 ## Information
-RootTux is a free and open source SuperTux fangame that has the same (almost) goal as ReTux, which is to be like what our / RootTux Team's vision of what a SuperTux Milestone 2 could've been.
+CreationTux is a free and open source SuperTux fangame that aims to recreate SuperTux Milestone 1 using HaxeFlixel and Echo-Flixel, which are some free and open source libraries for game development using Haxe, which is a free and open source coding language.
+Lots of free and open source.
+Because free and open source.

+Here, "free" means you can do anything you want and that there is no cost.
+Do whatever you like.
+You can even contribute to this fangame!
+Although there are some limits to that because you can't just put whatever you want in it since this is a recreation.
+New contributions are welcome but new features not seen in SuperTux Milestone 1 have to be discussed.

+This is more of a recreation of the 0.1.3 version of SuperTux, so there'll likely be no 0.1.4 stuff in this fangame.

+Don't get this confused with SuperTux Classic.
+That fangame is more like a remake instead of just a recreation, although it's still a good SuperTux fangame that you should play.